Craig Becker: Appointment

-Becker was nominated by President Barack Obama for a seat on the National Labor Relations Board; a 13-10 vote by a Senate panel on Feb 4, 2010 allowed his nomination to move to the Senate floor.
+Becker was nominated by President Barack Obama for a seat on the National Labor Relations Board; a 13–10 vote by a Senate panel on February 4, 2010 allowed his nomination to move to the Senate floor.
 However, his nomination failed to move to a floor vote on a vote of 52-33, falling eight short of the votes needed to block a Republican filibuster.
 On March 27, 2010, President Obama made a recess appointment of Becker to the National Labor Relations Board.
-The president's action enabled Becker to serve without Senate confirmation until the chamber adjourned at the end of 2011.
+The president's action enabled Becker to serve without Senate confirmation until the chamber adjourned in January 2012.

 On January 26, 2011, Obama renominated Becker to the same seat, which was to expire in December 2014.
 However, Becker's nomination remained stalled in the Senate, and with Becker's recess appointment drawing to a close, Obama withdrew the nomination on December 15, 2011.
 As such, Becker's term on the board ended at the end of December 2011.
 His recess appointment was upheld, under Noel Canning, by the U.S. Court of Appeals for the District of Columbia Circuit in 2014.
-After leaving the National Labor Relations Board, he taught at Georgetown Law School and is now General Counsel of the AFL–CIO.
+After leaving the National Labor Relations Board, he taught at Georgetown Law School and then was named General Counsel of the AFL–CIO.

 Personal life

-Becker resides in Washington, D.C. with his wife, Amy Dru Stanley, a history professor at the University of Chicago.
+Becker resides in Washington, D.C., with his wife, Amy Dru Stanley, a history professor at the University of Chicago.
 He has two sons.